New Operator Quick Start

 Step 1 — Activate your account (~3 minutes)

-2. On the Reset your password page, set a password that meets all five requirements:8+ charactersUppercase letter (A–Z)Lowercase letter (a–z)Symbol (e.g. !@#$%^&*)Number (0–9)Click Reset Password.
-You are redirected directly to the onboarding wizard — no separate sign-in or confirmation screen appears.
+- On the Reset your password page, set a password that meets all five requirements:8+ charactersUppercase letter (A–Z)Lowercase letter (a–z)Symbol (e.g. !@#$%^&*)Number (0–9)Click Reset Password.
+You are redirected directly to the Account Setup Wizard — no separate sign-in or confirmation screen appears.

-3. The onboarding wizard guides you through three steps:Welcome — review your Operator role info and choose your preferred language.
-Click Get started.Your Profile — confirm your display name (this is how teammates see you in the app) and optionally upload a photo.
-Click Save.All Set — a confirmation screen shows: Profile saved, Sites linked to your shift, Alerts routed to your queue.
+- The Account Setup Wizard guides you through three steps, then confirms:Welcome — review your Operator role info and choose your preferred language.
+Click Get started.Your profile — confirm your display name (this is how teammates see you in the app) and optionally click Add photo.
+Click Continue.Your sites — review the locations you will be monitoring.
+Click Continue.All set — a confirmation screen shows: Profile saved, Sites linked to your shift, Alerts routed to your queue.
 Click Enter Surge.

 Step 2 — What you will see after login